adeeb897/autonomous-agent/notes/general/enhancement_proposal.md

 4. **Strengthen Ethical and Safety Checks**: Integrate robust ethical guidelines and safety constraints throughout the knowledge ingestion and querying processes.
 Regularly test and validate these mechanisms.

 5. **Establish Regular Human Oversight**: Set up a process for generating usage examples and submitting them for human review.
 Use the pull request workflow for approval of significant changes and new integrations.

+6. **Develop Outreach and Communication Tool**: Enable the AI agent to send emails, post on social media, and connect with partner organization APIs to execute planned initiatives.
+Ensure privacy, security, and compliance with relevant regulations.